zvjaceslavs/intshare/Network_Devices/Ubiquiti/template_unifi_switch_temperature/5.0/README.md

 # Unifi Switch 16 POE-150W Temperature

-## Description

-## Overview Adds 2 temperature sensors and 4 PoE temperature sensors for rackmountable Unifi Switches.
-Tested with Unif Switch 16 POE-150W.
-Information at 70°C and Warning at 90°C just like Unifi specifies in console output.
-The temperatures are the ones you can see in the screenshot. ## Author frauhottelmann

 ## Overview

 Adds 2 temperature sensors and 4 PoE temperature sensors for rackmountable Unifi Switches.